-The Tallgrass Prairie Preserve near Pawhuska, Oklahoma is the largest protected area of tallgrass prairie on Earth, spanning 39,000 acres.
-The tallgrass prairie is a complex environment harboring a rich diversity of plants and animals.
-The current 39,000-acre expanse was purchased from private ownership in 1989 and is now managed by the Nature Conservancy to be enjoyed as a scenic drive.
+The Joseph H. Williams Tallgrass Prairie Preserve near Pawhuska is the largest protected area of tallgrass prairie on Earth, spanning 40,000 acres.
+Tallgrass Prairie is a complex environment harboring a rich diversity of plants and animals.
+The current 40,000-acre expanse began with an initial purchase of the historic Barnard Ranch in 1989 by The Nature Conservancy.

-This scenic route on public county roads takes visitors through the heart of the Tallgrass Prairie Preserve and through adjacent private ranches.
+Enjoy a drive on the scenic route, which takes visitors through the heart of the Tallgrass Prairie Preserve and through adjacent private ranches.
 Starting and ending in Pawhuska, the complete drive is approximately 50 miles, and takes about two hours at a leisurely pace with time for stopping.

 Tallgrass Prairie Preserve is a haven for watchable wildlife.
 The diversity of grassland and forest is home to over 210 species of birds.
 Other wildlife includes white-tailed deer, bobcats, armadillos, beavers, woodchucks, badgers, coyotes and more.
 True stars of the Tallgrass Prairie Preserve, over 2,100 American bison make up one of the largest herds in the country.
 These iconic bison can often be photographed and observed from the road.

 Drive the 15 miles of road through the bison unit and visit the preserve headquarters and gift shop.
 Choose from four scenic turnouts, picnic locations, a self-guided nature trail, a two mile hiking trail and a historic 1920 ranch bunkhouse with public restrooms.